0

 Although there are over 120 types of coffee trees grown around the world, only two of these trees are grown commercially and at scale.

 Arabica and Robusta coffee are two of the most common types of coffee beans, and they differ in many ways.
-But, what exactly are the differences between Arabica and Robusta coffee?
-That’s what we will be exploring in this blog.
-Keep reading to find out more!
+Understanding these differences can help you pick the perfect coffee for your taste and brewing method

 What is Arabica Coffee?